What is the range of the Axe?

 Where can I use my Axe?

-In most Western countries, private aircraft like the Axe can land wherever the owner of land has provided permission.
-Soon, a public database will allow landowners to greenlight Axe owners’ landing on their fields in exchange for a small fee – much like how festivals organise parking spots with nearby private landowners.
+In most countries, private aircraft like the Axe can land wherever the owner of land has provided permission.
+There is already a public database which allows landowners to greenlight Axe owners’ landing on their fields in exchange for a small fee.

 Now, there are limits – even for the Axe.
 Large international airports or city centres will be off-bounds until regulation and traffic management infrastructure has matured.
 Upcoming infrastructure providers like Urban Air Ports, however, are already in the process of planning for ‘Urban Airports’ exclusively reserved for eVTOLS.